Contact: Jerad Albracht, 608-224-5007

 Jim Dick, Communications Director, 608-224-5020

-For more information or to file a consumer complaint, visit Consumer Protection’s website at datcp.wisconsin.gov, send an e-mail to email@example.com or call toll-free at 1-800-422-7128.
+For more information or to file a consumer complaint, contact the Bureau of Consumer Protection on the web at datcp.wisconsin.gov, via email at email@example.com or by phone at 800-422-7128.

 Connect with us on Twitter at twitter.com/widatcp or Facebook at facebook.com/widatcp.